13 Frozen Cocktail Recipes Worth the Brain Freeze

 Vicky Wasik

-A daiquiri shouldn't be overly sweet if you make it properly, but if you're still looking for a sharper edge, then consider replacing half an ounce of the rum with Fernet Branca, which will give the drink a bitter, minty bite.
+A daiquiri shouldn't be overly sweet if you make it properly, but if you're still looking for a sharper edge, consider replacing half an ounce of the rum with Fernet Branca, which will give the drink a bitter, minty bite.
 Fernet can be an intimidating spirit, and this is as easy an introduction as you will find.

-Continue to 5 of 15 below.
+Continue to 5 of 13 below

 • Frozen Gin and Tonic